ordina-jworks/ordina-jworks.github.io/_posts/2017-01-12-Node-with-TypeScript.md

 comments: true
 ---

 >NodeJS is a fantastic runtime to quickly and easily make projects.
-However as these projects tend to grow larger and larger the shortcomings of JavaScript become more and more visible.
+However as these projects tend to grow larger and larger, the shortcomings of JavaScript become more and more visible.
 This blog post will take a look at using TypeScript to write your Node code making it much more readable, introducing more OO like concepts whilst also making your code less error prone.

 ### NodeJS and its use cases